 Child Protection Policy

 Pacific recognises that protecting students from harm and the risk of harm is fundamental to maximising their personal and academic potential.
-The welfare and best interests of the children within our College will always be a primary consideration.
+For this reason, the welfare and best interests of the children within our College will always be a primary consideration.

 We expect our students to show respect to our staff and volunteers and to comply with safe practices.
 We expect all employees to ensure that their behaviour and relationships with students reflects proper professional standards of care and are not unlawful.
 The College will respond diligently to a report of suspected or actual harm, or risk of harm to a student resulting from either within the College or from outside of the College.